-In some states, there is a substantial burden of proof on the victim of a vicious dog bite attack.
-They have to either prove conclusively that the animal has bitten someone before or that the owner knew that the animal was dangerous and aggressive.
+In some states, there is a substantial burden of proof on the victim of a vicious dog attack.
+They have to either prove conclusively that the animal has bitten someone before or that the owner knew the animal to be dangerous and aggressive.

 California has a law that better protects those attacked by animals.
 You don’t have to prove that the animal was a known threat or had a history of aggression.
 You only have to prove that the animal attacked you and that it caused significant injuries.

 Can the dog’s owner try to deny you compensation?